Investigations of strong cosmic censorship in 3-dimensional black strings

 Each sets of basis solutions are related in the hypergeometric transformation formula \cite{abramowitz1988handbook} as follows:

 where the interaction coefficients ${\cal A}$, ${\cal B}$, ${\cal T}$, ${\cal R}$, and tildes of these coefficients are given by

 and

-In order to investigate the singular behaviour of the scalar field at the CH, we need to find a unique solution satisfying the field equation in region I and II in the Penrose diagram {[}\ref{fig:PenD3dbs-1}{]}.
+In order to investigate the singular behavior of the scalar field at the CH, we need to find a unique solution satisfying the field equation in regions I and II in the Penrose diagram in Fig.\ref{fig:PenD3dbs-1}.
 First of all, we represent the wavepacket inside the event horizon with the event horizon basis $(\Phi_{{\rm in},+},\Phi_{{\rm out},+})$ satisfying the initial data on $\mathcal{H}_{\mathrm{L}}^{+}$;